GreptimeTeam/docs/docs/v0.9/en/user-guide/operations/compaction.md

 SSTs are sorted files generated when memtables are flushed to persistent storage, such as disks and object stores.

-In GreptimeDB, data rows in SST files are organized by primary keys and timestamps, as illustrated below.
+In GreptimeDB, data rows in SST files are organized by [tags](/user-guide/concepts/data-model.md) and timestamps, as illustrated below.
 Each SST file covers a specific time range.
 When a query specifies a time range, GreptimeDB retrieves only the relevant SST files that may contain data within that range, rather than loading all persisted files.

 ![SST layout](/compaction-sst-file-layout.jpg)